marialcarria/github-slideshow/_posts/0000-01-02-marialcarria.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our marialcarria second slide!"
 ---
-This is marialcarria slide
+This is marialcarria slide slid
 Use the left arrow to go back!